Immunization | Medical Council of Canada

 Enabling Objectives

-1. list and interpret clinical findings, including
+1. list and interpret clinical findings, including those based on

 2. construct an effective initial management plan, including

-5. counselling patients/parents who refuse vaccinations;
+5. counselling patients and parents or guardians who refuse vaccinations,

-6. reporting adverse immunization reactions, as required;
+6. reporting and managing adverse immunization reactions as required,